Paulo-Ed/English/README.md

   - Sujeito + verbo + complemento.

 Ex: I liked your computer.
-Ex: She was to buy the phone.
+Ex: She was at house.